copy/v86/docs/windows-9x.md

  - (optionally) add `-device sb16` to enable sound
  - (optionally) add `-nic user,model=ne2k_pci` or `-device ne2k_pci,netdev=<...>` to enable networking

 3. For Windows 98: select "Start Windows 98 Setup from CD-ROM".
-For Windows 95: select "Load NEC IDE CDROM driver" and run `fdisk` to create partition, restart emulator, run `format c:` and `D:\WIN95\SETUP`.
+For Windows 95: select "Load NEC IDE CDROM driver" and run `fdisk` to create partition, restart the emulator, run `format c:` and `D:\WIN95\SETUP`.

 4. To change floppy disk, press *Ctrl+Alt+2* to switch to the QEMU Monitor, run `change floppy0 /path/to/new_floppy_image` and press *Ctrl+Alt+1* to switch to VGA.